MSc in Environmental and Occupational Health: Career Path

 Eligibility

-Eligibility requirements for an MSc in Environmental and Occupational Health program may vary depending on the specific institution and program.
+Eligibility requirements for an MSc in Environmental and Occupational Health program may vary depending on the institution and program.
 However, common eligibility requirements may include:

 • A bachelor's degree in a related field, such as environmental science, public health, occupational health and safety, or a related field